On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Botnet Traffic Detection

 \subsection{{Conclusion for the Botnet Detection Use Case}}

 In this section, we studied the hardening of the models that detect botnet traffic based on network flows.
-For this use case, an adversary is interested to "disguise" botnet traffic as normal traffic while preserving some inherited domain constraints that are related to packet size, time, protocol and ports relationship, etc. An attack that respects these constraints is the gradient based attack FENCE.
+For this use case, an adversary is interested to ``disguise" botnet traffic as normal traffic while preserving some inherited domain constraints that are related to packet size, time, protocol and ports relationship, etc. An attack that respects these constraints is the gradient based attack FENCE.
 We study how two different strategies of adversarial training affect the models' robustness against FENCE attack.
 The first strategy includes in the training process adversarial examples generated by the unconstrained attack PGD, and the second includes realistic constrained examples generated by FENCE.
 The results showed that despite the fact that PGD does not generate realistic examples, it was able to increase the robust accuracy of the model by 96\%, similar to 95.30\% by FENCE itself.
-The reason for this increase in robustness seems to be that the examples generated from PGD and FENCE have similar characteristics in feature perturbation and fall within the same region of the embedding space.
+The reason for this increase in robustness seems to be that the examples generated from PGD and FENCE follow the same direction and are similarly aggressive.
+In addition, they have similar characteristics in feature perturbation.
 Being able to use PGD adversarial training to defend against a constrained attack like FENCE, brings benefits to the training costs, because PGD runs much faster than FENCE.